Finite sample bounds for barycenter estimation in geodesic spaces: The Riemannian case

 \end{itemize} \end{lemma}

-The first part of the lemma follows from generic chaining arguments \cite{talagrand2014upper}, see \cite[Exercice 6.3.5]{vershynin2018high}, while the second part is a simple consequence of the bounded differences inequality \cite[Theorem 6.2]{boucheron2003concentration}.
-Note that if $\|Y_1\|\leq K$ almost surely, then it satisfies the condition of the first part of the lemma, but the concentration inequality is slightly tighter in that case.
+The first part of the lemma follows from generic chaining arguments \citep{talagrand2014upper}, see \citep[Exercice 6.3.5]{vershynin2018high}, while the second part is a simple consequence of the bounded differences inequality \citep[Theorem 6.2]{boucheron2003concentration}.
+Note that if $\|Y_1\|\leq K$ almost surely, then it satisfies the condition of the first part of the lemma, but the concentration inequality is tighter ($K$ can be chosen as $K^2=R^2$ and $\tr(\Sigma)\leq dR^2$) and dimension free in that case.
 Hence, we obtain the following high probability bounds for $\dist(\hat b_n,b^*)$.

-\begin{theorem}[Unbounded case] Let $M$ be a simply connected Riemannian manifold with non-positive sectional curvature and with infinite injectivity radius.
+\begin{theorem}[Unbounded case, non-positive curvature] Let $M$ be a simply connected Riemannian manifold of dimension $d\geq 1$ with non-positive sectional curvature and with infinite injectivity radius.
 Let $X_1,\ldots,X_n$ be i.i.d random variables in $M$ with two moments.
 Let $b^*$ be their population barycenter, $\sigma^2=\E[\dist(X_1,b^*)^2]$ be their total variance, and assume that $\Log_{b^*}(X_1)$ is $K^2$-sub-Gaussian for some $K>0$ in the sense of \eqref{eq:subG_Riem}.
 Then, for all $\delta\in (0,1)$, it holds with probability at least $1-\delta$ that